devopsacademyau/academy/classes/03class/exercises/c03-docker02/mayuthombre/README.md

 - Explain any difference between the responses of the webservers before and after changing the file locally:
 ```
- In the first image "exercise02:v1" there is a copy of the index.html file inside the folder and that's why the webserver's response does not change even though we have made changes to index.html
+ In the first image "exercise02:v1" there is a copy of the index.html file inside the container volume and that's why the webserver's response does not change even though we have made changes to index.html on host machine
- Because the changes are made to the original file but webserver is poiniting to the copy of index.html where there are no changes.
+ Because webserver is poiniting to the copy of index.html on container volume where there are no changes.

  In constrast, with the second image has access to host folder using (-v flag).
 When you use this, a file or directory on the host machine is mounted into a container.
-Therfore, any changes made on the index.html are visible immediately after a refresh
+Therfore, any changes made on the index.html (within host machine) are visible immediately after a page refresh (http://localhost:8082).
 ```
 ***
 Answer for exercise [c03-docker02](https://github.com/devopsacademyau/academy/blob/af3225a3436f263164e8daebc6bbd1ef3122b900/classes/03class/exercises/c03-docker02/README.md)